ckotzbauer/sbom-operator/README.md

 ## Security

 The docker-image is based on `scratch` to reduce the attack-surface and keep the image small.
 Furthermore the image and release-artifacts are signed with [cosign](https://github.com/sigstore/cosign) and attested with provenance-files.
 The release-process satisfies SLSA Level 2.
+All of those "metadata files" are also stored in a dedicated repository `ghcr.io/ckotzbauer/sbom-operator-metadata`.
 Both, SLSA and the signatures are still experimental for this project.